 CUL1603 Introduction to Baking Emphasis on restaurant production of pies, cakes, fillings, variety breads, sweet dough, sponge dough, and speciality items.
 All items will be produced from "scratch" method.
 Cake decorating and the use of various types of bakery equipment are included.
 In the lab 4.5 hours a week.
-3 credits
+3 credits.

 CUL1605 Baking I Emphasis on restaurant production of pies, cakes, fillings, variety breads, sweet dough, sponge dough, and speciality items.
 All items will be produced from "scratch" method.
 Cake decorating and the use of various types of bakery equipment are included.
-In the lab 4.5 hours a week.
 5 credits.

 CUL1703 Advanced Food Production Continuation of CUL1303 Introduction to Food Production.
 Activities involve more complex food preparation for all categories of foods served in commercial establishments.
 Catered events provide learning opportunities related to menu planning, purchasing, and cost controls.
 In the lab 4.5 hours a week.
-Prerequisite: CUL1103 Safety & Sanitation and pass Serve Sav National Exam.
+Prerequisite: CUL 1303 Introduction to Food Production and CUL1103 Safety & Sanitation and pass Serve Safe National Exam.
 3 credits.

-CUL1705 Food Production II Enhancement and continuation of CUL1305.
+CUL1705 Food Production II Continuation of CUL1303 Introduction to Food Production.
 Activities involve more complex food preparation for all categories of foods served in commercial establishments.
-Catered events provide learning opportunities related to menu planning, purchasing, and cost control.
-It is the nature of some food functions to be planned spontaneously; these functions will be worked into the existing schedule, and full participation will be required of all culinary arts students.
-5 credits
+Catered events provide learning opportunities related to menu planning, purchasing, and cost controls.
+Prerequisite: CUL 1303 Introduction to Food Production and CUL1103 Safety & Sanitation and pass Serve Safe National Exam.
+5 credits.

 CUL2203 Advanced Culinary Arts I Laboratory course designed to enhance basic skills and techniques.
 Students practice special sauces, create upscale or classic haute cuisine menu offerings, create theme room and table settings, and blend culinary techniques to create fusion cuisine dishes.
 Students develop a greater understanding of the history, evolution, and trends of the restaurant business.
+Prerequisites: CUL 1703 and CUL 2403.
 In the lab 4.5 hours per week.
 3 credits.

 CUL2403 Advanced Baking Continuation of CUL1603 Introduction to Baking with focus on a larger variety of baked goods and more complex preparations & plate presentation of baked goods & specialty pastries.
 In the lab 4.5 hours a week.
-Prerequisite: CUL1103 Safety & Sanitation and pass ServeSav National Exam.
+Prerequisite: CUL1603 and CUL1103 Safety & Sanitation and pass Serve Safe National Exam.
 3 credits.

-CUL2405 Baking II The continuation of CUL1605 Baking I with focus on a larger variety of baked goods, more complex preparations, plate presentation of baked goods, and specialty pastries.
+CUL2405 Baking II Continuation of CUL1603 Introduction to Baking with focus on a larger variety of baked goods and more complex preparations & plate presentation of baked goods & specialty pastries.
+Prerequisite: CUL 1603 and CUL1103 Safety & Sanitation and pass Serve Safe National Exam.
 5 credits.